rafaelmsales27/save-pic-teledyne-dalsa-camera/README.md

 - Triggering the camera
 - Saving the image in a folder

-I am just starting with C# and coding in general so the code is not optmized neither clean by any means.
+The code is not optmized neither clean by any means.
 Suggestions, improvements and criticisms are welcome.

-Feel free to contact me via [email](rafaelmsales27@gmail.com)
+Feel free to contact me via email at rafaelmsales27@gmail.com

 ## Disclaimer